mwellner/hp/content/post/2007/2007-06-28-ieee-pdf-express.en.md

   * Font Arial-ItalicMT is not embedded (4x)
   * Font Helvetica is not embedded (28x)

 And the worst thing is, I was not even aware, that I have _links_ in this Word document, let alone _bookmarks_.
 Is this HTML or a web browser?
 And all this font embedding crap.
 I told Distiller to **embed all fonts**.
-Really all of them, so why doen&#8217;t it just listen to me?
+Really all of them, so why doesn't it just listen to me?
 And in these moments I feel absolutely powerless and insignificant.

-Trust me &#8211; being a PhD student is not easy!
+Trust me -- being a PhD student is not easy!

 Note: I finally found a way to get rid of those error messages.
 Instead of Word, I used IEEEs LaTeX template and created a PDF that passed this test.
 Yet, embedding fonts still proved problematic, as fonts of included eps figures were not embedded.
 I used ps2pdf with the option _prepress_ to get what I wanted.
 And now it is all neatly integrated in my Makefile.